 What potato variety to use?

-There are many potato varieties and to my knowledge, all can be canned.
+There are many potato varieties, and to my knowledge, all can be canned.
 However, you will get different results with different varieties.

-Yellow flesh potatoes are our favorite, to grow, eat, and can.
-We love the german butterball variety.
+Yellow flesh potatoes are our favorite to grow, eat, and can.
+We love the German Butterball variety.
 Read more about growing potatoes here.

 The safety question

-Sterilizing jars and lids is important if you use the old open kettle method, or when processing time is less than 10 minutes.
-Anything that is processed 10 minutes or more gets sterilized in the process.
+Sterilizing jars and lids is important if you use the old open-kettle method or when processing time is less than 10 minutes.
+Anything processed for 10 minutes or more is sterilized in the process.
+Since we are pressure canning our potatoes, everything will be well sterilized at the end.
+Just start with clean jars and keep them at room temperature.

-What you will need to pressure can potatoes
+What you will need to pressure-can potatoes

 Getting the potatoes ready for canning